seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

 mkdir lib src
 ````

-The `src` folder will contain your ES9 code, and will be what you would keep in your version control (e.g. Git).
-The `lib` directory will contain your transpiled code, and will be what you upload to NPM.
+The `src` folder will contain your ES9 code and will be what you would keep in your version control (e.g. Git).
+The `lib` directory will contain your transpiled code and will be what you upload to NPM.

 Setup your build script to output to your `lib` directory:
 ```json